crhallberg/strut-js/README.md

 const template = new StrutTemplate("#profile");
 ```

-You now have access to three methods that change and modify the DOM based on an object that you pass in.
+You now have access to three methods that change and modify the DOM to match plain JS object data.

 ### Update

 `.update(data)` will replace all of the relevant `{variable}` tags based on an object you pass to the method.
 You can use tags like `{profile.name.first}` to access deeper values.

-### HTML
+#### HTML

 ```html
 <div id="profile">